 Research shows that a woman’s age plays a significant role in her ability to become pregnant.
 A woman in her 20s has an 80 to 90 percent chance of conceiving within a year.
 After age 35, there is an accelerated drop in a woman's fertility.

 If a couple has been trying for a year to have a baby without success, consulting with a specialist could be very helpful.
 Age is a critical factor in infertility, and if the woman is 36 or older, consultation should be considered after just six months of infertility.
 There are a number of tests that can be performed to determine the cause of a woman’s infertility.
 The process typically begins with physical exams and obtaining the medical and sexual histories of both partners.
 If it appears the couple is timing intercourse properly but no pregnancy has resulted, diagnostic testing is done.
-It is important to determine whether or not the woman is ovulating each month.
-There are several ways to test for ovulation.
-For a man, semen can be examined to determine the number, shape and movement of his sperm.
-In the laboratory, very sophisticated diagnostics are available to assist in pinpointing the cause of infertility.
+It is important to determine whether or not the woman is ovulating each month and whether or not sperm production is normal.
+In the laboratory, very sophisticated diagnostic tests are available to assist in pinpointing the cause of infertility.
 Depending upon the results, additional screenings may be performed.